We strive to deliver the best quality re-sole possible and are committed to getting you back on the rock in the shortest possible time.

 Where to Find Us

-Our drop-off and pick-up point are at the following climbing gyms in South Africa:
+Our drop-off and pick-up points are at the following climbing gyms in Gauteng:

 When Should I Resole my Climbing Shoes?